Infineon/mtb-example-anycloud-secure-tcp-server/README.md

 #### **Generate SSL certificate and private key**

-1. Run the following command with a CLI (on Windows, use the command line **modus-shell** program provided in the ModusToolbox&trade; software installation instead of a standard Windows command-line application) to generate the SSL certificate and private key.
+1. Run the following command with a CLI (on Windows, use the command line "modus-shell" program provided in the ModusToolbox&trade; software installation instead of a standard Windows command-line application) to generate the SSL certificate and private key.

    ```
    openssl req -new -newkey rsa:2048 -days 365 -nodes -x509 -keyout server.key -out server.crt